MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: Experiments

 \subsection{Geolocalization}

-Geolocalization performance is evaluated on the test set for current models trained exclusively for this task.
-To reflect a realistic situation, we assume that a given satellite index set typically also includes information about the images' GPS locations.
-We evaluate cross-view models for this task, taking the GPS coordinates associated with the first retrieved satellite image as the prediction.
-As a baseline metric, we take the geographic center of the most densely sampled location in \dname, New York City, and evaluate predicting that location for all queries ("Always NYC").
-We report the Ground-to-GPS geolocalization, both directly and indirectly (through satellite retrieval), in Tab.~\ref{tab:ground_gps_table}, and Satellite-to-GPS geolocalization in Tab.~\ref{tab:satellite_gps_table}.
+Geolocalization performance is evaluated with specialized models trained exclusively for this task.
+Additionally, we explore a novel setting and assume that a given satellite index set also includes information about the images' GPS locations.
+We can now also evaluate cross-view models indirectly for this task, taking the GPS coordinates associated with the first retrieved satellite image as the prediction.
+We report the Ground-to-GPS, both directly and indirectly (Tab.~\ref{tab:ground_gps_table}), and Satellite-to-GPS geolocalization (Tab.~\ref{tab:satellite_gps_table}).

 \mypar{Metrics.} We follow prior work~\cite{haas2024pigeon, geoclip} and use the distance percentage at different kilometer thresholds (Distance(\% @ km)).
 This is the percentage of predictions that fall within a specific distance from the true GPS coordinate.
-We define the GPS index set as the coordinates from the satellite index set, giving a gallery of $100k$ GPS locations in the United States.
-The Haversine distance is then computed between the predicted and the ground-truth coordinates as the angular distance between two points on the surface of the Earth.
+We define the GPS index set as the coordinates from the combined satellite index and query sets, yielding a gallery of $101k$ GPS locations.
+The Haversine distance is used to evaluate the angular distances.

-\mypar{Results.} CLIP~\cite{radford2021}, SigLIP~\cite{siglip2}, and the baseline model show promising results in cross-view geolocalization, surpassing direct geolocalization in two metrics and ranking second in the remaining three.
-The poor performance of cross-view models reflects the lack of diversity in the current benchmarks.
-StreetCLIP and osv5m serve as baselines, and also perform much worse than GeoCLIP and our baseline model.
-GeoCLIP performs best only on the Street level and is beaten across all other metrics.
-With only a fraction of the number of images used to train task-specific models such as GeoCLIP, our baseline trained with \dname performs better across most geolocalization metrics.
-Since \dname is built on popular landmarks, there is a high chance that ground images from the query and index set also appear in MP16~\cite{mp16}, significantly boosting GeoCLIP's results.
-In fact, over 1.2 million images from MP16 were taken in the United States, increasing the chances of overlap.

-While cross-view models could be evaluated previously, not all index ground images are geo-tagged.
-Therefore, for Satellite-to-GPS localization, we only test models that have been trained for geolocalization.
-Here, the baseline model reflects a clear understanding of the geolocation of satellite imagery.
-While StreetCLIP and osv5m adapt poorly to the task, GeoCLIP demonstrates a semantic understanding of the query images, albeit with less precision on fine-grained street-level details.